OctopusDeploy/blog/blog/2021-09/multi-cloud-kubernetes/index.md

 - Add cluster as deployment target

 #### Create Resource group
 The first two steps in your process will use the `Run an Azure Script` step template.
-To add this, Add a step to your runbook, choose the Azure category, and select the `Run an Azure Script` step
+Add a step to your runbook, choose the Azure category, and select the `Run an Azure Script` step

 ![](octopus-add-azure-script.png)